 Worth a visit in its own right, Terashima’s house is conveniently located halfway between the Higashi Chaya District and the castle and Kenroku-en parks, behind the Morihachi confectionery molds museum.
 (You can even enjoy a bird’s eye view of Terashima’s garden from Morihachi’s upstairs cafe!)
-Often translated literally as “The Old Site of Mr. Kurando Terashima’s House,” this house-turned-museum recounts the life of Kanazawa’s banished samurai.
+Often translated literally as “The Old Site of Mr. Kurando Terashima’s House,” this house museum recounts the life of Kanazawa’s banished samurai.

 The Samurai Who Spoke Out of Turn